Pointwise Assouad dimension for measures: Measures with place dependent probabilities

 \section{Measures with place dependent probabilities}

 In this section, we study the class of \emph{invariant measures with place dependent probabilities} supported on strongly separated self-conformal sets.
 The results of Section \ref{sec:qb-meas} show that these measures are doubling and that their pointwise Assouad dimension coincides with the global Assouad dimension at almost every point.
-Our main result of this section complements these results by giving an explicit formula for their Assouad dimension.
-To our knowledge, the value of the dimension is not hitherto not found in the literature.
+Our main result of this section, Theorem \ref{thm:pw_ssc_formula}, complements these results by giving an explicit formula for their Assouad dimension.
+To our knowledge, the formula has not been previously established in the literature.
 Let us begin by defining our setting.